An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Gaussian linear conditional density estimation

 \begin{proposition} Grant Assumptions~\ref{ass:finite-variance-X-and-Y} and~\ref{ass:bounded-covariates}.
 Then\textup, for any $B > 0$\textup, the Ridge-SMP $\wt f_{\lambda, n}$ of Theorem~\ref{thm:smp-linear-ridge} with $\lambda = d / ( B^2 (n+1))$ satisfies

 \end{proposition}

 This bound is of order $O (d \log (BR/\sqrt{d}) / n)$.
-This improves a bound obtained by~\cite{kakade2005online} (with optimized parameters, and after online-to-batch conversion) of $O (d \log (B^2 R^2 n / d) / n)$ from the sequential setting through Bayesian mixture strategies, by removing an extra $O (\log n)$ term.
+It improves a guarantee obtained by~\cite{kakade2005online} (with suitable parameters and online-to-batch conversion) of $O (d \log (B^2 R^2 n / d) / n)$ from the sequential setting through Bayesian mixture strategies, by removing an extra $O (\log n)$ term (the bound from \cite{kakade2005online} holds in the online setting, where the $\log n$ term is unavoidable).
+In addition, the bound from Theorem~\ref{thm:smp-linear-ridge} is dimension-free, whereas the guarantee from \cite{kakade2005online} has explicit dependence on $d$.

 \begin{remark}[Parameter scaling] The previous results are valid for arbitrary parameters $BR,d,n$.
 In order to make these bounds more concrete, we now discuss some natural scaling for the norm $BR$.
 Consider the finite-dimensional case where $n \gg d$, and assume that $\Sigma$ is well-conditioned, in the sense that $c := \opnorm{\Sigma} \cdot \opnorm{\Sigma^{-1}} = O (1)$.
 This means that $X$ is approximately isotropic, or equivalently that the chosen norm on $\R^d$ does not favor specific directions, but rather controls signal strength $\| \theta \|_\Sigma \asymp \| \theta \|$; this can be ensured in practice by rescaling covariates.
 Also, assume that $\| \Sigma^{-1/2} X \| \leq \rho \sqrt{d}$ for some $\rho \geq 1$, a bounded leverage condition~\cite{hsu2014ridge}, and let $\psi := \| \theta \|_\Sigma = \E [ \langle \theta, X\rangle^2 ]^{1/2}$ denote signal strength.
 Then,